Starting Your Own Digital Skills Training Program

 Adapted from the National Digital Inclusion Alliance.

-Training Reccomendations
+Training Recommendations

-- Foundations of digital navigation:
+- Foundations of digital skills programming:

 - Fundamentals of adult learning, including self-directed learning, experiential learning, and motivation theory.

-- Navigator skills and strategies:
+- Skills and strategies:

 - Strategies for providing basic procedural training and support.